Your Car Policy Won't Cover This

 Does my car insurance cover my trailer?

-Most car insurance policies offer limited trailer cover, and only while the trailer is attached to the tow vehicle.
-If the trailer is detached, parked in your residential driveway, or stored at a marina, your car policy probably does not protect it.
+Most car insurance policies offer limited trailer cover, and often only while the trailer is attached to the tow vehicle.
+If the trailer is detached, parked in your residential driveway, or stored at a marina, your car policy may not protect it.
 Check the product disclosure statement (PDS) for the trailer section.
-Some comprehensive car policies include a small towing extension, but the sub-limit is often just $1,000 to $2,500 and exclusions apply.
-Standalone trailer insurance fills that gap.
+Some comprehensive car policies include a small towing extension, but sub-limits can be low and exclusions apply.
+The right cover for your trailer depends on its type, value, and how you use it.
+A broker can help you work out where the gaps are and what options exist.

 Do I need separate insurance for a boat trailer?

-Yes, in most cases.
-Your boat insurance covers the boat itself, and your car insurance covers the tow vehicle.
+It depends on your existing policies.
+Your boat insurance typically covers the boat itself, and your car insurance covers the tow vehicle.
 The galvanised steel trailer sitting between them often falls through the cracks.
-A standalone boat trailer policy covers theft while parked, fire, accidental damage, and transit damage to the trailer specifically.
-Given how often boat trailers sit unattached at ramps and marinas, separate cover makes sense.
+Standard motor vehicle policies usually have limited cover for trailers, and some trailer types like boat trailers may be explicitly excluded or subject to low sub-limits.
+Given how often boat trailers sit unattached at ramps and marinas, it is worth checking what your current policies cover.
+A broker can review your situation and find options that address the gaps.
 A wheel clamp or hitch lock can also reduce your premium.

 What about horse floats?
 Do they need their own policy?

-Horse floats and livestock trailers are high-value assets, often worth $20,000 to $80,000 or more.
-Standard car insurance does not cover them adequately.
-A standalone policy covers the float for theft, fire, accidental damage, storm damage, and transit incidents.
-If the float has living quarters, breast bars, rubber matting, or a rear ramp, these fittings can be included in the sum insured.
-Choose between agreed value or market value depending on whether you want a fixed payout or a depreciated one.
+Horse floats and livestock trailers can be high-value assets.
+Standard car insurance generally does not cover them adequately.
+Depending on the insurer, you may be able to arrange cover for the float that includes theft, fire, accidental damage, storm damage, and transit incidents.
+If the float has living quarters, breast bars, rubber matting, or a rear ramp, these fittings may be able to be included in the sum insured.
+Cover options and availability vary by insurer and trailer type, so it is worth talking to a broker about what is available for your specific float.

 Is my trailer covered while parked or stored?

-Only if you have standalone trailer insurance.
-Most car policies only extend cover to the trailer while it is physically attached to the tow vehicle.
+It depends on your policy.
+Most car policies only extend limited cover to the trailer while it is physically attached to the tow vehicle.
 Once you unhitch it at home, at a storage compound, or at the marina, car policy cover typically stops.
-Standalone trailer insurance covers the trailer around the clock, whether it is attached or detached.
-Storing the trailer in a secure yard or using a wheel clamp and coupling lock while it is on your residential driveway can also lower your excess.
+Whether dedicated trailer cover is available for your situation depends on the trailer type and insurer.
+Some trailer types have limited options in the market.
+Storing the trailer in a secure yard or using a wheel clamp and coupling lock while it is on your residential driveway can help reduce your risk and may lower your excess.

 What is the difference between agreed and market value for trailers?